garevam/volcano-launcher/README.md

 ### What did I use to make it?

 It's a simple Python script with some standard libraries, pywinauto and pyautogui.
-The file "Volcano launcher" should run out of the box.
+The compiled executable "Volcano launcher" should run out of the box, although it's probably necessary to have Python installed for it to run.

 ### Limitations